sofiayem/rtd-doc-tests/docs/source/requester.rst

                 // The Main class is to be continued...

-With that, everything your requester will need is set up.
+With that, everything your requester needs is set up.

 .. _declare_structs_or_classes: